wulfy/alexa-homekit/readme.md

 ## Code installation
-In lambda : use serverless plugin to package and deploy to lambda => npm run package will do the job.
+In lambda : use serverless plugin to package and deploy to lambda `npm run package` will do the job.

-In a specific server : yarn install then node index.js
+In a specific server : `yarn install` then `node index.js`

-Don't forget to configure environment based on .env.dist file
+Don't forget to configure environment based on `.env.dist` file

 ## How does it work
 This skill is used only to translate Alexa home comands to Domoticz.